 In situations where permanent repairs cannot be completed immediately, due to weather conditions, material availability, or the scope of damage, we apply temporary protective measures to stop water from entering your home.
 This may include tarping, temporary sealing, or emergency flashing work.

 We photograph and document all damage thoroughly during the emergency response.
-This documentation is critical if you intend to file an insurance claim.
-Thorough early documentation captures the full picture of the damage before any temporary repairs alter the original condition.
+This documentation captures the full picture of the damage before any temporary repairs alter the original condition giving you an accurate record from the moment we arrive.

 Once immediate protection is in place, we provide a clear, itemized estimate for the permanent repair or replacement.
 You know exactly what needs to be done, what it will cost, and how long it will take before any permanent work begins.